syukranDev/e-invoice-sdk-nodejs/README.md

 # einvoice-sdk-nodejs

-A Node.js SDK for interacting with e-invoice APIs, including obtaining tokens, submitting documents, and managing e-invoice data.
+A Node.js SDK for interacting with e-invoice APIs using JSON format data, including obtaining tokens, submitting documents, and managing e-invoice data.

 ## Features